PiotrNawrot/nanoT5/README.md

 ### Legacy Optimizer (Adafactor) & LR Schedule (Inverse-Square-Root)

-We follow the original experimental setup for pre-training, including [Dataset (C4)](https://github.com/PiotrNawrot/nanoT5/blob/main/nanoT5/utils/model_utils.py#L58), [Training Objective (Span Filling)](https://github.com/PiotrNawrot/nanoT5/blob/main/nanoT5/utils/copied_utils.py#L16), [Model Architecture (T5-Base)](nanoT5/utils/t5_model.py), [Optimizer (Adafactor)](https://github.com/PiotrNawrot/nanoT5/blob/main/nanoT5/utils/model_utils.py#L236), and [LR Schedule (Inverse-Square-Root)](https://github.com/PiotrNawrot/nanoT5/blob/main/nanoT5/utils/model_utils.py#L276).
+We follow the original experimental setup for pre-training, including [Dataset (C4)](https://github.com/PiotrNawrot/nanoT5/blob/main/nanoT5/utils/model_utils.py#L74), [Training Objective (Span Filling)](https://github.com/PiotrNawrot/nanoT5/blob/main/nanoT5/utils/copied_utils.py#L16), [Model Architecture (T5-Base)](nanoT5/utils/t5_model.py), [Optimizer (Adafactor)](https://github.com/PiotrNawrot/nanoT5/blob/main/nanoT5/utils/model_utils.py#L248), and [LR Schedule (Inverse-Square-Root)](https://github.com/PiotrNawrot/nanoT5/blob/main/nanoT5/utils/model_utils.py#L288).

 Our negative log-likelihood on the held-out set is **1.995**, slightly worse than the reference.

 ### AdamW with RMS scaling Optimizer & Cosine LR Schedule

-We also experiment with the AdamW optimizer (instead of the original Adafactor) as it (theoretically) should be more stable during training.
-Instead of using a low-rank approximation for the second moment of the gradients, it estimates it directly by storing the moving average for each parameter in a memory.
+We also experiment with the AdamW optimizer (instead of the original Adafactor) as it (theoretically) should offer more stability during training.
+Instead of using a low-rank approximation for the second moment of the gradients, it estimates it directly by storing the moving average for each parameter in memory.
 However, training diverges with AdamW, similar to [this study on T5 pre-training](https://huggingface.co/spaces/yhavinga/pre-training-dutch-t5-models).
-Through several ablations, we found that [matrix-wise LR scaling by its root mean square (RMS)](https://github.com/huggingface/transformers/blob/main/src/transformers/optimization.py#L595) is responsible for the convergence of Adafactor.
-We augmented the AdamW implementation by RMS scaling and observed that [it converges, becomes more stable during pre-training and is slightly faster](assets/pt_loss.png) (it retrieves the second moment directly from memory instead of approximating it via matrix multiplications).
+Through several ablations, we found that [matrix-wise LR scaling by its root mean square (RMS)](https://github.com/huggingface/transformers/blob/main/src/transformers/optimization.py#L617) is responsible for the convergence of Adafactor.
+We augmented the AdamW implementation by RMS scaling and observed that [it converges, becomes more stable during pre-training, and is slightly faster](assets/pt_loss.png) (it retrieves the second moment directly from memory instead of approximating it via matrix multiplications).

 However, AdamW, when paired with the Inverse-Square-Root LR schedule, performs worse than Adafactor.
 For our final experiment, we replace ISR with Cosine LR Schedule.
 We achieve **1.953** negative log-likelihood on the held-out set and significantly outperform Adafactor with ISR schedule.
-We consider this our best pre-training config.
+We consider this our default pre-training config.

 ### Training loss of runs with different optimisers (Adafactor vs AdamW) and schedulers (ISR vs Cosine).
 Rest of the [hyperparameters](nanoT5/configs/default.yaml) follows the original T5 v1.1 paper.